jalalvandi/Chrome-RTL-Fixer-Extension/README.md

 # Live RTL Fixer Ultimate

-A powerful Chrome extension designed to fix Right-to-Left (RTL) and Left-to-Right (LTR) text alignment issues in real-time, primarily for Persian users, with support for other RTL languages like Arabic.
+A Chrome extension designed to fix Right-to-Left (RTL) and Left-to-Right (LTR) text alignment issues in real-time, primarily for Persian users, with support for other RTL languages like Arabic.
 This tool ensures seamless text rendering on websites, especially when using browser translation tools (e.g., Google Translate), without requiring a page refresh.

 ## Features
 - **Real-Time Fixes**: Automatically adjusts text direction and alignment as content changes (e.g., during translation).